Staying connected to your children and coparent

 What strategies are you following?

-Answer the following questions mentally or in writing to explore your and your coparent's strategies.
+Answer the following questions to explore your and your coparent's strategies.

 - Looking at the strategies listed above, which ones are you practicing?

 - How have the strategies worked (or not worked)?

 - Looking at the strategies you haven't tried, are there any you would like to try?
 What ideas do you have for initiating the strategy?